 The website RememberingYugoslavia.com is an online note- and scrap-book for the project, including research notes, links, contemplations, travelogues, and anything else that relates.

-In exploring how people remember the disappeared country, the project looks at both what they remember and how, that is, through what means, including in contrast to official / government / elite-led discourses, and what it all means today.
+In exploring how people remember their homeland that no longer exists, the project looks at both what they remember and how, that is, through what means, including in contrast to official / government / elite-led discourses, and what it all means today.

 The project covers the following topics using both primary research (interviews, travel) and secondary research (archival materials, media and academic articles / books, audio / video):